ByteNinjaOfficial/Atlas/README.md

 The prediction API (Phase 2) is containerized and available on Docker Hub!
 You can pull and run the image directly without installing any local dependencies.

+> ⚡ **CI/CD Integrated:** This project uses **GitHub Actions** for Continuous Integration and Continuous Deployment.
+The Docker image on Docker Hub is automatically rebuilt and updated whenever new changes are pushed to the main branch.

 **Docker Hub Link:** [byteninja16/titanic-api](https://hub.docker.com/r/byteninja16/titanic-api)

 ### Run the Docker Container